muratk5n/thirdwave/en/README.md

 ---

-Blue Origin can do some good in space industry..
-I like the O'Neill Cylinder approach and the infrastructure-take on space.
+AMZN, Blue Origin can do some good in space industry..
+When are they building O'Neill Cylinders?

 [[-]](2020/09/space-exploration-goals-colonization.md#oneill)